What is a legitimate bronze cast or edition? One that is sanctioned by the artist and with the use of the artist's original/master.

-This statement has two parts - a) imprimatur and b) using the artists original (cast/mold/maquette/etc).
+This statement has two parts - a) imprimatur and b) using the artist's original (cast/mold/maquette/etc).

 The point of supervision is an important one - check the various videos regarding the policies of the Andy Warhol Foundation and the various lawsuits that ensued.

-The issue with Warhol's silkscreen prints are similar to bronze casts - these prints were created from original stencils made by Warhol, and some were given to external printing presses.
+The issue with Warhol's silkscreen prints is similar to bronze casts - these prints were created from original stencils made by Warhol, and some were given to external printing presses.
 Only those prints that were subsequently approved (whether tacit or stated) by Andy Warhol himself are considered genuine - even if made from a genuine original stencil personally handed out by Andy Warhol.
 Determination of this tacit approval has been a very contentious issue.

-Bronze sculptures (editions) made from copying another sculpture, and not from the artists original and are not legitimate.
+Bronze sculptures (editions) made from copying another sculpture, and not from the artist's original and are not legitimate.
 These are also referred to as 'Surmoulages.'

 The Pandora's box opens up when an artists estate (the complete estate with 100% authority and not just a part family chain) decides to use the artists original to make further casts(to complete an edition or make a second edition).
 The issue is one of supervision, after all, these are clearly not sanctioned by the artist.
 A case could be made that these are legitimate sculptures, but looking at the issues that have arisen with the Andy Warhol Foundation, and the disappointment faced (both emotional and monetary) by many collectors